PaaS-TA/Guide-2.0-Linguine-/Service-Guide/ETC/PaaS-TA Pinpoint 서비스팩 설치 가이드.md

 Warning: Permanently added 'h-master,10.244.2.21' (ECDSA) to the list of known hosts.
 Unauthorized use is strictly prohibited.
 All access and activity is subject to logging and monitoring.
-2016-12-14 06:44:22,899 WARN ㅊㄹ [main] util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
+2016-12-14 06:44:22,899 WARN [main] util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable

 Errand 'h_master_register' completed successfully (exit code 0)
 ```